gadm21/HAPPY-AI-EXPERIMENT/vehicle-tracking-features/README.md

 Display current total number of vehicle in current frame: set self.countTraffic = True

 # carplate.py - detect car plate by using aws rekognition service
+(However the algorithm still need a lot of improvement)
 1. setup aws credentials by running this command: aws configure
 2. Put your video in video folder and change license.py video_src to your video path.